Into The Wild: Work With Me

 – Non-verbal creative modalities like music, art, collage…

-– Incredible peer-supported alternatives to the mainstream featuring events, community, Facebook groups, resources, and trainings such as Fireweed Collective (formerly Icarus Project) and the Institute for the Development of Human Arts (IDHA)
+– Peer-supported alternatives to the mainstream mental health model featuring events, community, resources, and trainings such as the Institute for the Development of Human Arts (IDHA), Icarus Project (archives), Project LETS; not to mention mutual aid hubs like Intuitive Public Radio Network, podcasts like Back from the Borderline […]

 You have choices.
 You have options.
 You have rights.
 Remember that.